 Money can Buy Happiness

 We’ve all experienced that momentary sensation of pleasure when we get a nice bonus or when we splurge on something we’ve always wanted.
-But, if you’re honest about it, you’ll admit that the sensation was just momentary, and nothing that would make us feel much differently about where we are in life.
-Even if you were able to string together a hundred of those moments, it wouldn’t necessarily make us any happier, because we would need more moments to keeps that feeling.
+But, if you’re honest about it, you’ll admit that the sensation was just momentary and nothing that would make us feel much differently about where we are in life.
+Even if you were able to string together a hundred of those moments, it wouldn’t necessarily make us any happier, because we would need more moments to keep that feeling.
 When kids see their parents trying to buy happiness, it becomes a pattern that is easily mimicked, starting at a very young age.
 If parents can’t learn to appreciate the lifestyle they have by pursuing more, their kids are likely to follow course with no guarantee of increased happiness.

 Not having Serious Goals